 Super Bowl I 1966: Green Bay Packers

 Bart Starr, QB Designed by Packers coach Vince Lombardi and teammates Willie Davis and Bob Skoronski, Starr was beyond proud of his Super Bowl I ring.
-"I think Bart just brought it home one day when they gave it to him at the Packers' office," Starr's wife, Cherry, said.
-It was pretty enough, with a 1-carat diamond set in a globe of white gold.
+"I think Bart just brought it home one day when they gave it to him at the Packers' office," said Starr's wife Cherry.
+It was pretty enough, with a one-carat diamond set in a globe of white gold.
 But Starr preferred wearing his Super Bowl II ring with three diamonds, emeralds, rubies and sapphires.
 One day Cherry got a call claiming that Bart's original Super Bowl II ring was being sold on eBay for $100,000.
 "I panicked," she said, "and went running back to our safe and opened it up and thankfully it was still there.
 It scared me.
 It was a duplicate, but it looked like the real thing."
 To ensure nobody ever sold Starr's rings, Cherry donated them to the team's Hall of Fame during Bart's final trip to Lambeau Field in 2017.

 Super Bowl II 1967: Green Bay Packers